cloudera/impala-tpcds-kit/README.md

 ## Step 1: Generate Data

-Data generation is done via a MapReduce wrapper around TPC-DS `dbgen`.
+Data generation is done via a MapReduce wrapper around TPC-DS `dsdgen`.
 See `tpcds-gen/README.md` for more details on the commands to generate the flat files.

 ## Step 2: Load Data